WeLoTech/aymatic-API/source/index.html.md

 We have language bindings in Shell (cURL)!
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

+The first thing you probably will want to do is create a video.
+Here is a brief overview of our structure and what you will need to do first.

+Campaign -> Videos

+1. Create a campaign
+2. Create a video in that campaign.

+<aside class="warning">You cannot create a video unless you have a campaign to put it in.</aside>

+AUTO means that you can define the variable, but if you don't, we will choose it for you.

+NECESSARY means that you do need to define the variable, otherwise, it will throw an error.

 # Authentication